liuyijungoon/yijun-academic/content/publication/ICASSP_recent/index.md

 ---
-title: "A paper about image enhancement (under)"
+title: "PD-GAN: Perceptual-Details GAN for extremely noisy low light image enhancement"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here